pranjalsinha1965/CSS-Codes/README.md

 3. the color of a div changes to red for width between 400px and 600px.

 4. the color of a div changes to blue for width above 600px.

+Transitions: These lets you enable you to define transition between two states of an element.
+1. transition-property
+2. transition-duration
+3. transition-timing-function
+4. transition-delay

+# Practaice Set 8

+1. Create a simple loader using CSS
+step-1: create a div with circular shape and a thick border from one end (top/bottom/right)
+step-2: To make it spin create an animation which transforms it from Odeg to 360deg.
+step-3: Add the animation property to the loader with infinite duration

+# Note: Level-9-Projects only

+In this level we wil be building an amazon website.